How to Improve the Security of your WordPress Blog

 In the past few decades, the Internet has become one of the most powerful tools that exist in our society.
 It has given us the ability to communicate with each other, share information, and find jobs that better suit our values.
 One of the most powerful tools on the Internet is the WordPress blog.
 WordPress is free software that makes it extremely easy to create a blog.
 It allows users to log in to their own blog, choose a domain name, start writing, and share their content with the entire Internet.

 WordPress is one of the most popular blogging technology platforms out there.
-It’s free to download and easy to use, which means anyone can use it to create a blog and get traffic.
+It’s free to download and easy to use, which means anyone can use it to create a blog and get traffic (if interested, you could read up blogs similar to https://victoriousseo.com/blog/measure-site-traffic/ to gain further idea).
 However, WordPress is also known for having vulnerabilities; it is free to download but not to use.
 Those vulnerabilities can be exploited by hackers to bypass security measures.
 WordPress puts you in place and compromises your blog.

 Here are a few tricks for improving the security of your WordPress blog.

 Plugins are an inexpensive, easy way to extend your WordPress blog’s functionality.
 However, it doesn’t take long before the number of plug-ins you’ve installed can outgrow your control, and you start to wonder how much of your blog is running and what effect that has on your site.

 When you change your password, you join the club.
 Most people are hesitant to do so, fearing that their passwords have been compromised.
 That’s because they think of passwords as being vulnerable to being stolen-however, this is not the case.
 Passwords have to be hard to guess but easy to remember, and while most people are better at remembering numbers than letters, there are tools that can be used to help us remember our passwords.